Hire/use a meeting room

 Recognised around the world as a giant in the field of astronomy John Tebbutt was educated and lived his whole life in the Hawkesbury.
-In honour of his achievements, the International Astronomical Union renamed a lunar crater on the moon after him, and he appeared on Australia’s first $100 note.
-He is buried in a vault of his own design at St Matthew's Anglican Cemetery, Windsor.
+His observations and widely published findings advanced astronomy.
+His achievements have been honoured by a prestigious award from the Royal Astronomical Society, London in 1905, the International Astronomical Union renaming a lunar crater on the moon after him, and his portrayal on Australia’s first $100 note.
+He is buried in a vault of his own design at St Matthews Anglican Cemetery, Windsor.

 Stan Stevens Studio named after Stan Stevens (1924 - 2002)

 Stan Stevens was a Hawkesbury born-and-bred journalist and photographer.
 He edited the Windsor & Richmond Gazette (now Hawkesbury Gazette) for more than 30 years, and wrote several books including The Hawkesbury Scene (1976) and Hawkesbury Heritage (1984).
 He was also the first president of Hawkesbury Camera Club, and the driving force behind numerous community groups.